 Practice Relaxation Techniques

-A series of studies which examined the effects of mind‐body relaxation techniques for pain management during labor which included relaxation, yoga, music and mindfulness, concluded that they may be a helpful modality for pain management in labour.
+A series of studies that examined the effects of mind‐body relaxation techniques for pain management during labor which included relaxation, yoga, music, and mindfulness, concluded that they may be a helpful modality for pain management in labor.

-There are great prenatal and birthing courses that focus on these specific techniques, specially if you are looking to have an unmediated, natural birth.
+There are great prenatal and birthing courses that focus on these specific techniques, especially if you are looking to have an unmediated, natural birth.

 Find your focus

 Another thing you can do in preparation for childbirth is to find your focus.
 Focus exercises are meant to help you reduce fear, anxiety, and pain.

 Here are 3 focus techniques you can practice: